Paola Cappellaro

 Paola Cappellaro is an Italian-American engineer who is a Professor of Nuclear Science and Engineering at the Massachusetts Institute of Technology.
 Her research considers electron-spin resonance, nuclear magnetic resonance and quantum information processing.
-She also leads the MIT Quantum Engineering Group at the Center for Ultracold Atoms.
+She also leads the MIT Quantum Engineering Group at the Center for Ultracold Atoms and is Principal Investigator at the Research Laboratory of Electronics.

 Early life and education

 Cappellaro was born in Italy, where she attended the Polytechnic University of Milan, majoring in nuclear engineering.
 She was part of a joint Master's program with the École Centrale Paris, and graduated in 2000.
 Cappellaro moved to the United States for her graduate studies, where she worked alongside David G. Cory on quantum computation.
 In 2006, Cappellaro earned her doctorate at the Massachusetts Institute of Technology (MIT).
 Her doctorate considered quantum state transfer in spin chains, making use of magnetic-based approaches to understand and explore spin transfer dynamics.
 She completed her postdoctoral training at the Institute for Theoretical Atomic, Molecular and Optical Physics, Harvard University.